Hello! I’m Paris Buttfield-Addison! Hopefully I’ll keep this website up to date.

 My preferred bio, for use by conferences/events/etc., is:

 Dr Paris Buttfield-Addison is co-founder of Secret Lab, a mobile development studio based in beautiful Hobart, Australia.
-Secret Lab builds games and apps for mobile devices, including the award-winning ABC Play School iPad games, and the Qantas Joey Playbox.
+Secret Lab builds games and game development tools, including the award-winning ABC Play School iPad games, Night in the Woods, and the Qantas Joey Playbox, and the YarnSpinner narrative game framework.
 Paris formerly worked as mobile product manager for Meebo (acquired by Google), has a degree in medieval history, a PhD in Computing, and writes technical books on mobile and game development for O’Reilly Media.
 He can be found on Twitter @parisba and online at http://paris.id.au

 Otherwise, here are some things that you might want to know about me: